Scottsdale Spring Training 101

 Know Your Seating Options

 Lawn seats at Scottsdale Stadium and Salt River Fields at Talking Stick have long been a Spring Training tradition.
 Fans pack the grassy home run territory before the game for optimal relaxation throughout.
-If laying on the ground isn’t your style, the Scottsdale Charros Lodge at Scottsdale Stadium brings the casual atmosphere of the lawn seats, but in VIP form.
+If laying on the ground isn’t your style, the Charro Lodge at Scottsdale Stadium brings the casual atmosphere of the lawn seats, but in VIP form.
 Food, drinks and good times are all included with your ticket to the lodge.
-Likewise, private boxes at Salt River Fields give you the VIP experience.
+Likewise, private suites at Salt River Fields give you the VIP experience.
 There also are plenty of bleacher seats at both stadiums for a more traditional game-day experience.
 Extra Tip: If you opt for lawn seats, bring a blanket or towel to sit on.
 Nobody like grass stains on vacation.

 Got kids?
 Bring a Few Baseballs